mdn/content/files/en-us/web/css/css_colors/relative_colors/index.md

 #### CSS

-In the CSS, first of all note the colors set for the color scheme inside the `main` ruleset:
+In the CSS, first of all you should note the relative [`lch()`](/en-US/docs/Web/CSS/color_value/lch) colors set for the color scheme inside the `main` ruleset:

-- `--base-color`: The base color is a relative color — it uses the [`lch()`](/en-US/docs/Web/CSS/color_value/lch) function to take `red` (although any full color would do) and adjust its hue channel to the value set in the `--hue` custom property.
+- `--base-color`: The base color takes an origin color of `red` (although any full color would do) and adjusts its hue value to the value set in the `--hue` custom property.
+- `--bg-color`: A much lighter variant of `--base-color`, intended to be used as a background.
+This is created by taking an origin color of `--base-color` and adding 40 to its lightness value.
 - `--complementary-color`: A complementary color 180 degrees around the color wheel from `--base-color`.
-This is achieved by creating a relative color with 180 added to the hue channel.
+This is created by taking an origin color of `--base-color` and adding 180 to its hue value.
-- `--bg-color`: A much lighter variant of `--base-color`, intended to be used as a background.
-This is achieved by creating a relative color with 40 added to the lightness channel.

 Now have a look at the rest of the CSS and take note of all the places where these colors are used.
 This includes [backgrounds](/en-US/docs/Web/CSS/background), [borders](/en-US/docs/Web/CSS/border), [`text-shadow`](/en-US/docs/Web/CSS/text-shadow), and even the [`accent-color`](/en-US/docs/Web/CSS/accent-color) of the slider.